csc-training/high-level-gpu-programming/Exercises_Instructions.md

 Mahti and LUMI have several programming environments.
 For training, we recommend that you use the two SYCL implementations:

 ### Intel oneAPI compilers
+oneAPI is a collection of tool and library supporting a wide range of programming languange and parallel programming paradigms.
+It includes a SYCL implementation which supports all  Intel devices (CPUs, FPGAs, and GPUs) and has SYCL plug-ins for targeting Nvidia and AMD GPUs.
 In order to use the intel SYCL compiler one has to  set the environment varibles first:

 on Mahti: